-Extra marital attraction is common.
+The extramarital attraction is common.
 Often in marriages, there can be a lull in passion or both partners get very comfortable with each other as the years go by.
-As a counsellor, I have observed that during such phases of marriage, when the connection with spouse is at its lowest, you are most likely to be vulnerable and get attracted to another “potential mate”.
+As a counsellor, I have observed that during such phases of marriage, when the connection with a spouse is at its lowest, you are most likely to be vulnerable and get attracted to another “potential mate”.

 Is it normal to have a crush or get attracted?
-Actually, it is quite common to have a crush or get attracted to another person if your needs are not being met in your marriage, or if you have an inattentive spouse, or if you happen to be a die-hard romantic and fall easily in love with people.
+It is quite common to have a crush or get attracted to another person if your needs are not being met in your marriage, or if you have an inattentive spouse, or if you happen to be a die-hard romantic and fall easily in love with people.
 Feeling an attraction outside the marriage is quite common but why do you feel the attraction is the question you need to ask yourself.
+Why are you married but still attracted to someone else?

 Asha was very clear that she was very committed to her marriage and that they were planning to have a child in the near future so she was in a dilemma on how she could care for her spouse and yet feel attracted to another man.